Ghost Towns In California

 Previously known as Hawley, Keeler is a census-designated place in Inyo, California.
 It is situated on the east shore of Owens Lake 11.5 miles southeast of New York Butte.
 Surprisingly, it has been said that the population is 66 people, as stated in the 2010 census.

-After the 1872 Lone Pine earthquake occurred, it sparked the construction of a new pier at the south of the community named Hawley, and it was in 1880 when the new mill was built by the Owens Lake Mining and Milling Company, who processed silver from the Cerro Gordo mines.
-The success of these mines led Keeler to abundance until the silver prices decreased drastically in the late 19th century.
+After the 1872 Lone Pine earthquake, it sparked the construction of a new pier south of the community named Hawley.
+In 1880, the Owens Lake Mining and Milling Company built a new mill, which processed silver from the Cerro Gordo mines.
+The success of these mines led Keeler to abundance until silver prices decreased drastically in the late 19th century.

-This area is almost considered a ghost town since it only has 66 people living there compared to the incredible number of deserted buildings.
+This area is almost considered a ghost town since only 66 people live there compared to the incredible number of deserted buildings.

 Some interesting things you can see in Keeler are: